cloudera/hue/tools/kubernetes/helm/hue/README.md

 And follow-up the instructions printed on the screen.

-E.g. by default it comes with the UI, a temporary DB and a REST API:
+E.g. by default it comes with a temporary DB and ingres load balancer:

 ```
 kubectl get pods